gbs4ever/gbs4ever.github.io/_posts/2019-07-25-tips_to_stay_motivated_in_tech.markdown

 <a href="https://imgur.com/xmCkuRv"><img src="https://i.imgur.com/xmCkuRv.jpg" title="source: imgur.com" /></a>

 I use this control flow
-* Walk away from your desk and have a coffe .
+* Walk away from your desk and have a coffee .
 * Walk around the block or in an office run up and down a flight of stairs.
 * Try again !
 * Still stuck ,ask a colleague don't be too bashful.